 4. Failed Torque Converter

 The torque converter often goes bad because the transmission hasn’t been maintained properly.
-If you are using junky transmission fluid, failing to do changes, leaving the dirty filter installed, and ignoring the signs it needs attention, you can end up with a bad torque converter.
+If you are using junky transmission fluid, failing to make changes, leaving the dirty filter installed, and ignoring the signs it needs attention, you can end up with a bad torque converter.

 As the converter begins to fail, you may notice some signs before the car stops driving.
-It can make strange noises first, especially on start up.
+It can make strange noises first, especially at start up.
 The sounds might go away as the car gets warmed up.
 However, it will start to stall as the condition becomes worse.